 Who do the changes apply to?

-All carrier licence holders will be subject to the new carrier licence condition.
-All eligible CSPs will have to comply with the new service provider rule, unless they are a carrier and subject to the licence condition.
+All carrier licence holders are subject to the new carrier licence conditions.
+Additionally, all eligible CSPs have to comply with the new service provider rule, unless they are a carrier and subject to the licence condition.

-Eligible CSPs are defined as a CSP who supplies any of the following:
+Eligible CSPs are defined as a CSP that:

-- standard telephone service, where any of the customers are residential customers or small business customers
+- supplies a standard telephone service, where any of the customers are residential customers or small business customers

-- carriage service that enables end-users to access the internet
+- supplies a carriage service that enables end-users to access the internet

-- carriage service intermediary who arranges for the supply of one of these services.
+- acts as a carriage service intermediary that arranges for the supply of one of these services.

 Obligations to report cyber incidents to ASD commenced on 7 July 2022

-Obligations to supply asset information to the Secretary of Home Affairs will commence on 7 October 2022
+Obligations to supply asset information to the Secretary of Home Affairs commenced on 7 October 2022

 When do the instruments end?